Roann-Paw Paw Township Public Library

-Roann-Paw Paw Township Public Library is a historic Carnegie library building located at Roann, Wabash County, Indiana.
+Roann-Paw Paw Township Public Library is a historic Carnegie library building located at Roann, Indiana.
 It was built in 1916, and is a one-story, rectangular, American Craftsman style brick building over a semi-recessed basement.
 It has a hipped roof of clay tile and wooden eave brackets.
 The building feature two enclosed entries and limestone detailing.
 It was built in part with an $8,000 grant from the Carnegie Foundation.

 It was listed on the National Register of Historic Places in 2002.
 It is located in the Roann Historic District.

 The Roann-Paw Paw Township Public Library remains an active lending library; it is one of three public library systems in Wabash County.